blankworker1/SB/Sovereign_Boardroom_Spec_v0.6.md

 - Private keys are derived in RAM during an active signing session only.
 They are never written to the SD card, never logged, and never transmitted.
 The firmware must zero all key material from RAM immediately after the signing operation completes and unconditionally when the session ends.

-- The XPUB export (Treasury Invite) contains only public key material.
+- The XPUB export (Treasury)contains only public key material.
 No private or seed material is derivable from it.

-- The treasury descriptor contains only public key material.
+- The Treasury descriptor contains only public key material.

 - PIN entry is required before any treasury operation.
 The PIN must be rate-limited with an exponential backoff.